-Students undertake a summer-long internship or experience that directly furthers their practical knowledge of public communication, public relations or organizational leadership.
+Students undertake a summer-long part-time internship or experience that directly furthers their practical knowledge of public communication, public relations or organizational leadership.
 Students will be supervised and graded by the internship coordinator or other suitable faculty member.
 The final grade is based on work journals, a final paper, attendance at meetings, the supervisor’s report, and a portfolio of all work created during the experience.

 You can read a few journal entries from the NYC Summer 2012 students here.

-Recent Internship Placements
+Recent Part-time Internship Placements

 Below is a list of companies where previous Communities & Organizations in NYC students have interned by securing a part-time placement on their own.
 Pleased be advised that we encourage students to be very open to internship placements.
 It is in your best interest not to get to fixed on any one company as the part-time internship will be optional and if taken, just a small part of the overall experience.
 The Faculty Director maintains a comprehensive list of over 7,000 part-time internship links for accepted students to peruse, including part-time internship placements in the arts, media, music, and many other industries and students interested in a part-time internship will need to meet with the SMC Center for Professional Development staff to navigate the search process.